shish/esphome-projects/dehumidifier.md

 Future Work
 -----------
-Connect an ESP chip with a relay and a DHT11 to measure humidity at the same time, no need for an external humidity monitor.
-This is slightly tricky because the nice self-contained ESP-01 board is designed to work with one single accessory at a time, so we can have the relay OR the humidity sensor.
-For multiple accessories, I think we need to use a different ESP8266-based board (D1 mini?
-NodeMCU?
-Bare ESP8266 with custom electronics?)
+- Add a DHT11 sensor (or similar) to the control panel so that we can detect humidity for ourselves, and automatically turn on in a self-contained way.
+- I notice that the fan sounds like it's going slower when I use a DC extension cable.
+The multimeter still shows 9V though.
+Is this extension cable limiting current?
+  - Since I now control the power going to the main board, could I add a boost converter in between the control panel and main board and overclock it with something more than 9V?